PadmarajBhat/Cloud/Architecting with Google Compute Engine.md

      *  Static ip address, kind of hides the external and internal ip address of VM instances
    * tunnel is created along with when VPN is created.
       * VPN indicates the remote network range
+* HTTP Load balancing routes the traffic nearer to the user request region.
+   * in the lab 2 instance groups were created at different group regions. both these groups were of same disk images.
+The disk image was customized to have the apache2 installed and start at boot configuration.